vokimon/markdown-customblocks/README.md

 A figure, an embed...
-If you use that structure multiple times, whenever you find a better way, you end up updating the structures in multiple places.
+If you use that structure multiple times, whenever you find a better way, you end up updating the structures in many places.
 That's why you should use (or develop) a markdown extension to ease the proces.

 There is a catch.
-Each markdown extension has to identify its own markup.
-For new extensions, is hard to find a handy markup that no other extension is using yet.
+Extensions struggle to use a unique markup to avoid conflicts with other extensions.
 Because of that, the trend is having a lot of different markups, even for extensions sharing purpose.
 When you find a better extension for your figures,